littlebusters/Fw-to-JSON/README.md

 - **You have to revert the document.
 Because symbol is detach instance, you don't save absolutely the document.**
 - If you have installed "Fireworks Console" and "DOM Inspector", Please disable.
-- Please you use this command with saved the document.
 - This command looks for the original texture and pattern file.
 - Patterned fill is exported as Fireworks PNG file.
 - Bitmap export as it is.